-Beauregard, better known as Beau or Beau Beau, is a 16-year-old chestnut thoroughbred with a white star on his forehead, a white coronet on his left front and a half sock on his left hind.
+Beauregard, better known as Beau or Beau Beau, is a 17-year-old chestnut thoroughbred with a white star on his forehead, a white coronet on his left front and a half sock on his left hind.
 Beau joined the Saddleback family after many years of being a race horse, registered as Jojo’s Reality, and later riding hunter/jumpers at other schooling barns.
-He has continued in the hunters with our beloved rider Abbie.
-Abbie currently half-leases Beau and they make the perfect team!
-In fact, they just recently completed the 2016 show year as champion in BOTH the Academy Beginner Hunters and Equitation divisions!
-According to Abbie, Beau has quite a few cute little quirks.
+He has continued in the hunters with great success in SaddleBack's program.
+He completed the 2016 show year as CHAMPION in BOTH the Academy Beginner Hunters and Equitation divisions with his lease rider!
+According to riders, Beau has quite a few cute little quirks.
 For example, he’s pretty sure he’s a dog and all he really wants is attention, to help with grooming by holding brushes in his mouth, cuddles, to play in the snow, and a few of his favorite treats, Pony Cannolis.

 Incredibly easy-going and sweet-natured, Beau is really just a people-pleaser who strives to take care of his rider in all circumstances.
 This big sweetheart is currently available for lessons, showing, and a half-lease.

 Bishop (show name "King's Knight) is a 17-year-old quarter horse gelding.
 He originally came from a paint horse farm, where the breeder wanted to sell him because he didn’t quite have the ideal paint horse pattern.
 Prior to his time as part of the Saddleback family, Bishop was a foxhunter with his buddy of fourteen years, Brady, who was the SBE school horse of the month in October!
 Bishop and Brady were both used as whip horses, however, Bishop was always overly excited to do his job.
 His favorite thing to do as a whip horse would be to chase the stray hounds or to stop a group of hounds.
 Bishop has proven to be very athletic and agile and will jump just about anything if you tell him to.